The Antiquity of the British Church

 “Their (the Druids) chief seat in Scotland was the Island of Iona.”

-It was this very same stronghold of Druidic learning that the Culdees soon took over, and where Saint Columba established his monastery in the 6th century.
-Speaking of this succession of spiritual authority by the Culdees the 19th century historian Godfrey Higgens wrote in his treatise “The Celtic Druids”,
+It was this very same stronghold of Druidic learning that the Culdees soon established their base, and where Saint Columba founded his monastery in the 6th century.
+Speaking of this succession of spiritual authority by the Culdees, the 19th century historian Godfrey Higgens wrote in his treatise “The Celtic Druids”,

 “In the early history of the Christian church, in Britain and Ireland, we meet with an order of priests called Culdees...They had a very celebrated monastery in the Island of Iona, and others in remote situations, and these situations, by accident or design, mostly the former possessions of the Druids...the result of all the enquiries which I have made into the history of the Culdees is, that they were the last remains of the Druids, who had been converted to Christianity..”

 Yet another 19th century historian, John Jamieson, wrote in his “Historical Account of the Ancient Culdees of Iona” that there is a..

 “tradition in the Highlands of Scotland, that the Culdees immediately succeeded the Druids, as the ministers of religion..”